yashSrivstav/full_stack_project/README.md

 1. August 10, 2020: Title submission
 2. August 30,2020: Synopsis Submission
 3. September 3, 2020: First meeting to discuss implemntation details.
-4. Septembr 10, 2020: Begun with the implemntation like nav bar etc
+4. Septembr 10, 2020: Begun with the implementation like nav bar etc
 5. September 27, 2020: Completed the home page.
 6. October 15, 2020: Completed the form and team section.
 7. October 30,2020: Completed and finalized the whole project.